CAR T-cell therapy usually takes four-to-eight weeks from the collection of T-cells through follow-up care after the cells are infused.

 What happens when the CAR T-cells are infused into the patient?

-A few days before you scheduled to receive your CAR T-cells, you will be given chemotherapy to prepare your body to receive the CAR T-cells.
+A few days before your CAR T-cells are infused into you, you will receive chemotherapy to prepare your body to receive the new cells.
 This process is called lymphodepletion and may cause:

 The infusion of CAR T-cells will take place in the hospital or in the outpatient clinic, where you will be carefully monitored.
 You will be awake during the infusion.
 Your CAR T-cells will be returned to you much like a blood transfusion.